 Speaking of fuel economy, you can expect to get upwards of 66MPG out of a tank.
-This is perfect for commuting. weekend cruising, or long-distance touring when fuel is the last thing you want to be worrying about.
+This is perfect for motorcycle commuting, weekend cruising, or long-distance touring when fuel is the last thing you want to be worrying about.

 Like with most lower-cc bikes, with a Ninja 300 you can expect to pay less on insurance and maintenance.
 These bikes are built to last and can be ridden thousands of miles without anything beyond basic maintenance.